SanDiegoCodeSchool/loopback-headless-cms/README.md

 # HEADLESS CMS

 Current Status:

-- Created a WYSIWYG with some hard coded CSS
+  - Able to generate HTML string through WYSIWYG editor
-- Content state is currently being saved as an object to the database
+  - Saves editor state stringified to MongoDB

 Next Steps:

-- Need to create event handler buttons for text editing purposes for the WYSIWYG
-- Fix current state so that content is taken in properly
+  - Fix HTML preview (currently just displays a string of HTML tags, we want it to display the HTML as it displays inside the editor)